Danny Sebright: Department of Defense

 Following his time at DIA, Sebright transitioned into a Director role at Office of the Under Secretary of Defense for Policy, first as Country Director for Israel working under the Assistant Secretary of Defense for International Security Affairs, and later serving as Director, Executive Secretariat for the Global War on Terrorism for the Under Secretary of Policy from 2001 to 2002.
 During his tenure, Sebright cultivated extensive contacts with U.S. and foreign defense industry officials to coordinate and implement DoD weapons sales to Israel and elsewhere in the Middle East.
 Simultaneously, he served as a spokesperson on U.S. defense relations with Israel to a wide variety of public groups.
 Sebright also served as a DoD representative to many of the peace talks brokered by the U.S. between Israel and its Arab neighbors.
 In 1999 he was the recipient of the Paul H. Nitze Award for Excellence in International Security Policy.

-As Director of the Executive Secretariat from 2001-2002, Sebright lead a team of policy professionals responsible for initiating, tasking, and tracking Department of Defense and U.S. military actions related to fighting the global war on terrorism, including Operation Enduring Freedom in Afghanistan and Operation Noble Eagle, the defense of the U.S. homeland.
+As Director of the Executive Secretariat from 2001 to 2002, Sebright lead a team of policy professionals responsible for initiating, tasking, and tracking Department of Defense and U.S. military actions related to fighting the global war on terrorism, including Operation Enduring Freedom in Afghanistan and Operation Noble Eagle, the defense of the U.S. homeland.
 As the Bush Administration began early preparations in 2002 to fight a war in Iraq, Sebright retired from his nearly 20-year career of government service.